 Folded from a single sheet of uncut, square printer paper.

-Hex, in Hearthstone, is a spell for the shaman class which transforms a minion into a 0/1 frog with taunt for 3 mana.
-It is one of the best removal spells as it permanently changes a potentially powerful minion into a nonthreatening amphibian.
+Hex, in Hearthstone, is a spell for the shaman class which transforms a minion into a 0/1 frog with taunt for 4 mana.
+It is one of the best removal spells as it permanently changes a potentially powerful minion into an anon-threatening amphibian.

 I wanted to make this model for a while as there are not very many easy subjects to capture in Hearthstone and a frog seemed pretty basic.
 This differs from most other origami frogs as it sits upright just as it is portrayed in the card art.